xmos/lib_xua/lib_xua/doc/rst/sw_audio.rst

    * - MCLK
      - The master clock running the CODEC/DAC/ADC

-The bit clock controls the rate at which data is transmitted to and from the CODEC.
+The bit clock controls the rate at which data is transmitted to and from the external audio hardware.

-In the case where the XMOS device is the master, it divides the MCLK to generate the required signals for both BCLK and LRCLK, with BCLK then being used to clock data in (SDIN) and data out (SDOUT) of the CODEC.
+In the case where the XMOS device is the master, it divides the MCLK to generate the required signals for both BCLK and LRCLK, with BCLK then being used to clock data in (SDIN) and data out (SDOUT) of the external audio hardware.

-:ref:`usb_audio_l1_clock_divides` shows some example clock frequencies and divides for different sample rates (note that this reflects the single tile L-Series reference board configuration):
+:ref:`usb_audio_example_clock_divides` shows some example clock frequencies and divides for different sample rates:

-.. _usb_audio_l1_clock_divides:
+.. _usb_audio_example_clock_divides:

-.. list-table:: Clock Divides used in single tile L-Series Ref Design
+.. list-table:: Clock Divide examples
   :header-rows: 1
   :widths: 30 25 25 20